samuelstanton/hydra/website/docs/advanced/new_overriding_packages.md

 (e.g. the package of `db/engine/innodb.yaml` is `db.engine`).
 It can be overridden in the Defaults List or via a Package Directive at the top of the config file.

-The priority for determining the final package for a config is as follows:
-1. The package specified in the Defaults List (relative to the package of the including config)
-2. The package specified in the config header (absolute)
-3. The default package
+One may want to package of a config in some cases, for example, when:
+ - Using a config group from another library
+ - Using a config from the same config group more than once

 We will use the following structure in the examples below: